deiberts86/neuvector/Neuvector-with-ISTIO/istio-operator.md

 # Strict External Service Registry
 Change the meshConfig.outboundTrafficPolicy.mode option to REGISTRY_ONLY
 - This explicitly tells Envoy Proxy to deny any outbound requests unless it's registered with "service entry"
-- This is for advanced configuration and could break your applications!
+- This is for advanced configuration and could break your applications.
+Test in a dev environment first!

 ```yaml
 spec: